Mademoiselle Josette, My Woman (play)

 Mademoiselle Josette, My Woman (French: Mademoiselle Josette, ma femme) is a French comic play written by Paul Gavault and Robert Charvay which premiered in 1906.
 Numerous film adaptations have been made of it.

+The play was staged at the théâtre du Gymnase and presented as "a "situation comedy" in the manner of Scribe".
+It was a considerable commercial and critical success.